Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 • Ensure there are appropriate supervision ratios based on the sport, age and gender of the children and young people and the size of the group.

-• Keep trainings, competitions or events open to observation by parents and carers – this creates an environment of transparency and safety.
+• Keep trainings/competitions/events open to observation by parents/carers – this creates an environment of transparency and safety.

 Don’t

-• Leave children or young people unsupervised during official sport trainings, competitions or events.
+• Leave children or young people unsupervised during official sport trainings/competitions/events.

-• Engage in unnecessary conversations with another adult that may distract from effective supervision of the group.
+• Engage in unnecessary conversations with another person that may distract from effective supervision of the group.

 • Text, talk or browse on a mobile phone when supervising children and young people.